If you are considering taking your family on a Coco Key Indoor Water Resort trip, this review is for you!

 The Indoor Water Park:

-We are an arcade-loving family, and we had a blast playing in the arcade together.
+We are an arcade-loving family and had a blast playing in the arcade together.
 Coco Key has some cool games I have never seen in an arcade.

 I couldn’t pass up testing my skills with the laser maze.
 Had I not been using my kid’s cards I would have probably spent the entire time trying to snag the high score (I’m not even kidding… that game is addicting).